 - Dehydrate cranberries for 4-8 hours, opening the oven door for a minute every 30-45 minutes to allow steam to escape.

-You should note that dehydrated fruits tend to be chewy when they are still warm, but get harder when they cool.
+You should note that dehydrated fruits tend to be chewy when they are still warm but get harder when they cool.
 After four hours you should begin checking the cranberries every hour.
 To do this, remove a cranberry from the oven and let it fully cool.
-Then compare it with the consistency of store bought dehydrated cranberries.
+Then compare it with the consistency of store-bought dehydrated cranberries.
 Be careful not to overcook your cranberries or they will be hard and crunchy.

 Once your cranberries are done dehydrating and have fully cooled you should transfer them to a glass jar.
-Only fill jars half way at this point.
+Only fill jars halfway at this point.
 Thoroughly shake the jar.
 This will redistribute any residual moisture.
 Let sit for a day, if any condensation appears on the inside of the jar it means that the cranberries are not done and will need to be further dehydrated.

 Once you are sure that the cranberries are fully dry you can transfer them to long term storage containers.
 If you’re using mason jars you can now fill them to the top with cranberries.
 Jar attachments can be purchased for food saver machines.
 They will suck all of the air out of the jars to keep your cranberries fresh.

 Mylar bags are also a good way to store dehydrated cranberries.
 They can be purchased online or often obtained from your local bakery.
 When using mylar bags for food storage you should put oxygen absorber packets in with the food.
 Make sure you are using food grade absorbers, as the other type can contaminate your food.
-If you don’t have a special sealer for mylar bags you can seal them with an clothing iron set on high.
+If you don’t have a special sealer for mylar bags you can seal them with a clothing iron set on high.
 Try to remove as much air from the bag as possible before sealing.
 You can do this by compressing the bag.

 Mylar Bags can also be purchased online here.

 - Chocolate Cranberry Cookie Mix